waylad/create-tezos-dapp/docusaurus/docs/deployment.md

   "homepage": "http://mywebsite.com/relativepath",
 ```

-This will let Create React App correctly infer the root path to use in the generated HTML file.
+This will let Create Tezos Dapp correctly infer the root path to use in the generated HTML file.

 **Note**: If you are using `react-router@^4`, you can root `<Link>`s using the `basename` prop on any `<Router>`.